-David has advised and/or represented clients in well over 50 cases concerning the Trusts of Land and Appointment of Trustees Act 1996, a significant number also involving proceedings under Schedule 1 of The Children Act 1989.
-He has only had one adverse result in all this time, which he hopes one day to get over!
+David has advised and/or represented clients in well over 80 cohabitation cases concerning the Trusts of Land and Appointment of Trustees Act 1996, a significant number also involving proceedings under Schedule 1 of the Children Act 1989.
+He has had only two adverse results in all this time, which he hopes one day to get over!

 David advises and represents clients in cases involving the inherent jurisdiction, child abduction, international adoptions and in various kinds of case with an international element.

 New South Wales Bar